-A workers’ compensation attorney will help to make sure all of your paperwork is filed correctly and on time.
+A workers’ compensation attorney in South Carolina will help to make sure all of your paperwork is filed correctly and on time.
 If your claim gets denied, your workers’ compensation lawyer can help appeal that decision and fight for your rights in a hearing.

 Can I Sue My Employer with a workers’ compensation lawsiut?

 In most situations, you can not sue your employer for an injury.
 However, there are exceptions.
 Workers’ compensation insurance was created to keep workplace accident lawsuits from clogging up the courts.
-Workers compensation is meant to be a quick way to resolve work injury claims.
-That is why employers are required by law to carry this insurance in 49 states.
+Workers’ compensation is meant to be a quick way to resolve work injury claims.
+That is why, by law, companies are required to carry this insurance.